blakechi/ComVEX/README.md

-# ComVEX: COMputer Vision EXpo
+# ComVEX: Computer Vision EXpo

 Hi there!
 This is a reimplementation library for computer vision models by **PyTorch** and **Einops**.
 Our mission is to bridge papers and codes with consistent and clear implementations.